kubeflow/website/content/en/docs/started/introduction.md

 The Kubeflow Platform refers to the full suite of Kubeflow components bundled together with additional integration and management tools.
 Installing Kubeflow as a platform means deploying a comprehensive ML toolkit that integrates these components into a cohesive system, optimized for managing the end-to-end ML lifecycle.
-These includes not only the standalone components but also:
+This includes the standalone components coupled with these integrations and management tools:

 - Central Dashboard for easy navigation and management.
 - Multi-user capabilities and access management.